tritemio/FRETBursts/docs/source/data_class.rst

 Data access methods
 -------------------

-These methods are used to access (or iterate over) the different arrays of timestamps or burst data.
+These methods are used to access (or iterate over) the arrays of timestamps (for different photon streams), timestamps masks and burst data.

 .. class:: Data